Fishbowl can count your parts. It cannot prove which lot flew, or who was allowed to touch it.

 Exactly what you get

 A deployed system in your own tenancy with the item master migrated and cleaned, lot and serial genealogy live from receiving through shipment, scanning hardware configured, ITAR and GFP controls where your contracts demand them, and cycle-count workflows replacing the annual shutdown count.
 Training covers receiving, the stockroom, and quality.
-Most builds integrate with an ERP or accounting software for valuation, connect to a warehouse management system when bin-level direction matters, and feed supply chain software for supplier performance.
+Most builds integrate with an ERP or accounting software for valuation, connect to a warehouse management system (WMS) when bin-level direction matters, and feed supply chain software for supplier performance.

 How to choose a developer in Albuquerque